Barangaroo, New South Wales

-In 2003, the Government of New South Wales determined that the precinct would be redeveloped from shipping and stevedoring facilities to provide more commercial office space and recreational areas.
-This redevelopment has moved from design contest to concept plan from 2005 to 2012.
+In 2003 the Government of New South Wales determined that the precinct would be redeveloped from shipping and stevedoring facilities to provide more commercial office space and recreational areas.
+This redevelopment moved from design contest to concept plan from 2005 to 2012.
 In the interim, stevedoring facilities have been relocated, some of the site remediated, and temporary alternate uses such as major events implemented, pending major development.
 The site is managed by an agency of the NSW Government, called the Barangaroo Delivery Authority.

-Redevelopment commenced in 2012 and is expected to be entirely completed by 2023.
+Redevelopment commenced in 2012 and was expected to be entirely completed by 2023.
 The redevelopment involves parkland with several new apartment buildings, as well as a metro station, hotel, "cultural space" and casino.